City-of-Helsinki/linkedevents/importers.md

 Basic example would be, say City of Helsinki has A, B, and C divisions, and A and B have two sub-divisions themselves.

-This importer would import all 5 divisions while maintaining the hirerarchy within the divisions.
+This importer would import all 5 divisions while maintaining the hierarchy within the divisions.

 ### What depends on it?